pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/getting-started.md

 ## Migrating Site Networks to Pantheon

 If your network already exists, follow the instructions in the [Migrate to Pantheon: WordPress Site Networks](/docs/articles/sites/migrate/wordpress-site-networks/) doc.

 ## Create a Network
 Before you begin, switch the Development environment to SFTP mode.
-Creating the network requires making modifications to the `wp-config.php` file, which is not editable in Git mode.
+Creating the network requires making modifications to the `wp-config.php` file using either WP-CLI or the WordPress Dashboard, which is not possible if the site's connection mode is set to Git.

 ### Create a Network with WP-CLI (Recommended)